6-(2-Aminopropyl)indole

-6-(2-Aminopropyl)indole (6-API, 6-IT) is an indole derivative which was first identified being sold on the designer drug market by a laboratory in the Czechia in July 2016.
+6-(2-Aminopropyl)indole (6-API, 6-IT) is an indole derivative which was first identified being sold on the designer drug market by a laboratory in the Czech Republic in July 2016.

 Alexander Shulgin says in his book TiHKAL "From the normal 3-position to the 2, the 4, the 5, the 6 or the 7-positions.
 All five alpha-methyltryptamine isomers are known, but only one is known to be active in man as a CNS active material.
 This is the 5-isomer, 5-(2-aminopropyl)indole or 5-IT".

 Pharmacology

 Studies in dogs have shown the drug to increase hemoglobin levels in the bloodstream.